-CHLD 25 TEACHING IN A DIVERSE SOCIETY 3 Units Lecture: 3 hours Also available online
+CHLD 25 TEACHING IN A DIVERSE SOCIETY

 Examination of the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms and teaching.
 Various classroom strategies will explored emphasizing culturally and linguistically appropriate anti -bias approaches supporting all children in becoming competent members of diverse society.
 Course includes self-examination and reflection on issues related to social identity, stereotypes and bias, social and educational access, media and schooling.
 Grades: Option (A-F).
 Degree Applicable Credit.
 Major Applicable.